intel/libipt/doc/man/pt_insn_next.3.md

     If clear, this instruction originates from a single section identified by *isid*.
 If set, the instruction overlaps two or more image sections.
 In this case, *isid* identifies the section that contains the first byte.

-isid
-:   The image section identifier of the section from which the instruction
-    originated.
-This will be zero unless the instruction came from a section that was added via an image section cache.
-See **pt_image_add_cached**(3).

-    The image section identifier can be used to trace an instruction back to its binary file and from there to source code.

 # RETURN VALUE